-- 1. A seed of soybean variety 'G03-1187RR', representative sample seed of the variety is deposited under ATCC Accession No. PTA-12952. - 2.
-A bulk seed, comprising the seed of claim 1. - 3.
-A soybean plant of soybean variety 'G03-1187RR', representative sample seed of the variety is deposited under ATCC Accession No. PTA-12952. - 4.
-A plant part of the soybean plant of claim 3. - 5.
-The plant part of claim 4, wherein the plant part is pollen, an ovule or a cell. - 6.
-A tissue culture produced from protoplasts or cells from the soybean plant of claim 3. - 7.
-The tissue culture of claim 6, wherein the cells or protoplasts are produced from a leaf, stem, protoplast, pollen, ovule, embryo, cotyledon, hypocotyl, meristematic cell, root, root tip, pistil, anther, flower, seed, shoot, stein, pod or petiole. - 8.
-A soybean plant regenerated from the tissue culture of 30 claim 6, wherein the regenerated soybean plant expresses the physiological and morphological characteristics of the soybean variety 'G03-1187RR'. - 9.
-A method of producing soybean seed, comprising: crossing the soybean plant of claim 3 with itself or a second 35 soybean plant; and harvesting a resulting soybean seed.
+1. A seed of soybean variety 'G06-3182RR', wherein a representative sample of seed of the variety has been deposited under American Type Culture Collection (ATCC) Accession No. PTA-121835.

+2. A seed mixture, comprising the seed of claim 1.

+3. A soybean plant of soybean variety 'G06-3182RR', wherein a representative sample of seed of the variety has been deposited under ATCC Accession No. PTA-121835.

+4. A plant part of the soybean plant of claim 3.

+5. The plant part of claim 4, wherein the plant part is pollen, an ovule or a cell.

+6. A tissue culture produced from protoplasts or cells from the soybean plant of claim 3.

+7. The tissue culture of claim 6, wherein the cells or protoplasts are produced from a leaf, stem, protoplast, pollen, ovule, embryo, cotyledon, hypocotyl, meristematic cell, root, root tip, pistil, anther, flower, seed, shoot, stein, pod or petiole.

+8. A soybean plant regenerated from the tissue culture of claim 7, wherein the regenerated soybean plant expresses all the physiological and morphological characteristics of the soybean variety 'G06-3182RR'.

+9. A method of producing soybean seed, comprising:

+crossing the soybean plant of claim 3 with itself or a second soybean plant; and harvesting a resulting soybean seed.

-- 10. A soybean seed produced by the method of claim 9. - $11.\,\mathrm{A}$ soybean plant, or a part thereof, produced by growing the seed of claim 10. - 12.
-The method of claim 9, wherein the second soybean plant is transgenic. - 13.
-An F1 hybrid seed produced by the method of claim 9. - 14.
-A method of producing a plant of soybean variety 'G03-1187RR', representative sample seed of the variety is 45 deposited under ATCC Accession No. PTA-12952, comprising an added desired trait, comprising:
+10. A soybean seed produced by the method of claim 9.
+11. A soybean plant, or a part thereof, produced by

+12. The method of claim 9, wherein the second soybean plant is transgenic.

-introducing a transgene conferring the desired trait into a plant of soybean variety 'G03-1187RR' ATCC Accession No. PTA-12952, thereby producing a plant of soybean variety 'G03-1187RR' ATCC Accession No. PTA-12952 comprising the added desired trait.
+13. An F_1 hybrid seed produced by the method of claim 9.
+14. A method of producing a plant of soybean variety 'G06-3182RR' further comprising an added desired trait, comprising: introducing a transgene conferring the desired trait into a plant of soybean variety 'G06-3182RR', wherein a representative sample of seed of the variety has been deposited under ATCC Accession No. PTA-121835, thereby producing a plant of soybean variety 'G06-3182RR' further comprising the added desired trait.

-- 15. The method of claim 14, wherein the desired trait is one or more of herbicide tolerance, drought tolerance, heat tolerance, low or high soil pH level tolerance, salt tolerance, 55 resistance to an insect, resistance to a bacterial disease, resistance to a viral disease, resistance to a fungal disease, resistance to a nematode, resistance to a pest, male sterility, site-specific recombination; abiotic stress tolerance, modified phosphorus characteristics, modified antioxidant characteristics; modified essential seed amino acid characteristics, modified fatty acid metabolism, modified carbohydrate metabolism, and modified soybean fiber characteristics. - 16.
-The method of claim 14, wherein the transgene encodes phytase, fructosyltransferase, levansucrase, $\alpha$ -amylase, 65 invertase, or an antisense of stearoyl-acyl carrier protein (ACP) desaturase.
+15. The method of claim 14, wherein the desired trait is one or more of herbicide tolerance, drought tolerance, heat tolerance, low or high soil pH level tolerance, salt tolerance, resistance to an insect, resistance to a bacterial disease, resistance to a viral disease, resistance to a fungal disease, resistance to a nematode, resistance to a pest, male sterility, site-specific recombination; abiotic stress tolerance, modified phosphorus characteristics, modified antioxidant characteristics; modified essential seed amino acid characteristics, modified fatty acid metabolism, modified carbohydrate metabolism, and modified soybean fiber characteristics.

+16. The method of claim 14, wherein the transgene encodes phytase, fructosyltransferase, levansucrase, α -amy-lase, invertase, or an antisense of stearoyl-acyl carrier protein (ACP) desaturase.